OrderLab/OKLib/README.md

 * Rule inference and verification are memory-consuming process and could trigger a lot of GCs for if test execution trace is very long.
 We suggest using physical machines with larger memories.

-## Contributors
-Oathkeeper is developed by Chang Lou (chlou@jhu.edu) and Prof. Ryan Huang (huang@cs.jhu.edu) from OrderLab, Johns Hopkins University.

 ## Publication

-Demystifying and Checking Silent Semantic Violations in Large Distributed Systems.
-Chang Lou, Yuzhuo Jing, Peng Huang.
-OSDI 2022
+> Chang Lou, Yuzhuo Jing, and Peng Huang. **Demystifying and Checking Silent Semantic Violations in Large Distributed Systems**.
+To appear in Proceedings of the 16th USENIX Symposium on Operating Systems Design and Implementation (OSDI '22), Carlsbad, CA, USA, July 2022.